Alilakkis12/Nasa-Data-Portfolio/README.md

 ### 8. Key Findings

-- Most meteorites found in Antarctica / deserts
+- Most meteorites found in deserts
 - Heaviest type are the ones associated with Iron: Iron type.

 ### 9. Repository Files